Villa of Livia: Garden Room Fresco

 The Villa of Livia is most famously known for its fresco room.
-This so-called "garden room" was once the adorned semi-underground room located at the imperial estate of emperor Augustan, who ruled during the Roman Empire, and his wife Livia.
+This so-called "garden room" was once the adorned semi-underground room located at the imperial estate of emperor Augustus, who ruled during the Roman Empire, and his wife Livia.
 The room exhibits floor-to-ceiling frescoes of a garden that fades into the distance.

 Once accessed through a dark five meter long hallway obstructing a visitor's vision as they adjust to the darkness and then the light again as they enter the room, visitors are transported to a garden paradise.
-This is believed to have created a space of relaxation and fun during the summer months as an escape from the heat outdoors providing a greater feeling of refreshment.
+This is believed to have created a space of relaxation and fun during the summer months as an escape from the heat outdoors, providing a greater feeling of refreshment.
 The room could have also retained heat in the winter months providing multifunctionality throughout the year.

-There are many conflicting beliefs of concerning what the garden room was used for, however, it is most commonly believed that the space served as a triclinium, were guest were entertained, meals were served, and people could lie down on beds and cushions around a low central table.
+There are many conflicting beliefs concerning what the garden room was used for, however, it is most commonly believed that the space served as a triclinium, where guest were entertained, meals were served, and people could lie down on beds and cushions around a low central table.